-Budgeting for child disability: things to think about
+Budgeting for children with disability, autism or other additional needs: things to think about

 At the same time as managing extra expenses, you or your partner (if you have one) might need to cut back on working hours or quit altogether to care for your child.
 It can be hard to make ends meet when you’re dealing with extra expenses and reduced income.

 Here are some expenses that you might need to think about:

 - a carer for your child so you can take a break

 - medication, interventions, aids or assistive technology

 - private paediatric or specialist services

 - the gap between the cost of public health services and Medicare rebates

 - home help to care for your child, help with housework or give you a break